chat-sdk/chat-sdk-ios/README.md

 We've tried to make it as easy as possible to add Chat SDK to your project.
 However since it's it's a relatively complex project with a lot of dependencies (and because of some issues with Cocoapods) the setup needs to be handeled carefully.

-So that things run smoothly, we recommend that you keep the Chat SDK library in the folder outside your Xcode project folder.
+So that things run smoothly, we recommend that you keep the Chat SDK Firebase Adapter library in the folder outside your Xcode project folder.
 A typical structure would look like this:

 ```
-- ChatSDKCore
-- ChatSDKCoreData
 - ChatSDKFirebaseAdapter
-- ChatSDKUI
-- ChatSDK.podspec

 - YourProject
 - /---- YourProject.xcodeproj
 - /---- YouProject
 - /---- /---- [.m and .h files]
+- /---- /---- setup_links.sh
 - /---- Podfile
 ```